 We chose to take the cogwheel train to Lake Eibsee, but you can also drive and park or even ride bikes.
 I don’t recommend biking to Lake Eibsee if you’re not an avid biker.
 We were initially wanting to do it and were thankfully talked out of this by some friends who attempted the ride earlier in the week and really struggled to pull their kids in a trailer.

 The cogwheel to Lake Eibsee train was a fun experience for us and the kids, and we didn’t have to stress about parking since the parking lot looked quite chaotic when we arrived.
 From this point you can also take a cable car up to the summit of Zugspitze, where there is snow year-round (don’t forget your jackets!).

 We enjoyed wading in the water then eating lunch at the biergarten on the lakeshore before you taking a little hike.
 The bathrooms at the restaurant were not baby friendly but with so much big open outdoor space, it wouldn’t be difficult to find an area to lay your baby on a portable change mat for a diaper change.

 There are trails going the whole way around Lake Eibsee but we weren’t there to take a long hike so we just strolled at a toddler pace until we wanted to turn back.

-Baby Can Travel tip: For long hikes, a toddler hiking backpack carrier is ideal since you can keep your toddler up high where they can see, a rain cover works great for protection on rainy days, and you have space to store diapers, snacks and water.
+Baby Can Travel tip: For long hikes, a toddler hiking backpack carrier is ideal since you can keep your child up high where they can see, a rain cover for protection on rainy days, and you have space to store diapers, snacks and water.
 Plus, it’s easy to travel with a hiking backpack carrier.